Faculty of Business

 A. Grading and Classification

 The regulations in respect to the BAM degree are expressed in terms of letter grades, credit hours and grade point averages.
 These are explained in Section B of the Calendar.
-In order to take a BA or HTM course that has a prerequisite, student must earn a C or better in the prerequisite course(s), regardless of the program in which the student is registered.
+In order to take a BA or HTM course that has a prerequisite, students must earn a C or better in the prerequisite course(s), regardless of the program in which the student is registered.

 NOTE: A grade of C or better is necessary in all required and elective courses (including work term reports, where applicable).
 A grade of D or better is necessary for all options.